pratyushkrdeka/pratyushkrdeka/README.md

-- 👋 Hi, I’m @pratyushkrdeka
+## Hi there, I'm Pratyush 👋

-- 👀 I’m interested in learning DevOps and Machine Learning
+- 👀 I’m interested in learning DevOps, Machine Learning, MLOps, GenAI
 - 🌱 I’m currently learning Kubernetes.
-- 💞️ I’m looking to collaborate on problems related to ML
+- 💞️ I’m looking to collaborate on problems related to MLOps and GenAI
 - 📫 How to reach me pratyush.kr.deka@gmail.com

 <!---